The Multi-Tasks Test as a Predictor of Management Performance

 Particularly relevant to this discussion is the work on divided attention.
 The ability to divide one’s attention in order to perform two or more tasks simultaneously has traditionally been viewed as a sign of superior ability, has obvious survival advantages and is required in the modern, complex workplace.
 Divided attention tasks have long been used in studies involving complex roles including pilot training (e.g. North & Gopher, 1976).

-The main implication of this study is that divided attention tasks using the competing task paradigm (such as the Multi-Tasks Test) play an important role in the reliable and efficient measurement of management potential.
-The underlying ability believed to be tapped by the competing tasks measure was the ability to deal with several complex problems simultaneously; a key skill for managers.
+The underlying ability tapped by the competing tasks measure is to measure the ability to deal with several complex problems simultaneously; a key skill for managers.

 Ben-Shakhar, G., & Sheffer, L. (2001).
 The relationship between the ability to divide attention and standard measures of general cognitive abilities.
 Intelligence, 29, 293-306.